orggue/adidas-zaragoza/openshift-essentials/05_deployments.md

 ### Do it yourself

-* Create a deployment manifest for a nginx:1.10 containers with a defined number of replicas=1
+* Create a deployment manifest for one nginx:1.12 container.
-* Create a serivce manifest to expose the nginx
+* Create a service manifest to expose Nginx.
-* Scale the deployment up to 3
+* Scale the deployment up to 3.
-* Validate the scaling was successful
+* Validate the scaling was successful.
-* Update the deployment to use nginx:1.11
+* Update the deployment to use nginx:1.13.
-* Cleanup
+* Cleanup.